TawannaWillis/osticket-prereqs/README.md

 </p>
 <br/>

 In the IIS console, navigate to Sites -> Default -> osTicket.
 Then, click on "Browse *:80," and you should see the osTicket installation page pop up.
 However, before we proceed with the installation, we need to enable a few PHP extensions.
 To do this, stay in the osTicket menu in IIS, and click on PHP Manager.
 From there, select "Enable or disable an extension."
-Make sure to enable the following extensions: php_imap.dll, php_intl.dll, and php_opcache.dll.
-These are essential for osTicket to run smoothly.
+Make sure to enable the following extensions: "php_imap.dll, php_intl.dll" and "php_opcache.dll" These are essential for osTicket to run smoothly.
 <br/>